cjdbarlow/Part-One/gas-analysis.md

 ##Paramagnetic Analysis
 Principles of paramagnetic analysis:
+* Oxygen is paramagnetic
-* Oxygen is attracted by magnetic fields (paramagnetic)
+This means it is attracted by magnetic fields, but does not propagate the field.
-This is due to unpaired electrons in the outer shells of oxygen atoms spinning in the same direction.
+    * This is because its two unpaired valent electrons have the same spin.
 * Many other gases weakly repelled by magnetic fields (diamagnetic)

 * The attaction of a gas mixture to a magnetic field is therefore proportional to its oxygen content

-###Method
+* Many different methods exist use this property to determine oxygen content

+###Pressure Method
 * Gas tested flows into a tube
 * A reference gas flows into a parallel tube
 * Both gases then pass through: